HirutAssefa/MySQL-Tutorial/README.md

 - 🎬🎥**Task 3:** Find the Title and Director of Each Film
 - 📅🎬**Task 4:** Find the Title and Year of Each Film
 - 📚**Task 5:** Find All Information About Each Film

 ---

-## SQL Lesson 2: Queries with constraints
+## Lesson 2: Queries with constraints

 Explore the use of WHERE clause to filter data based on specific conditions.